Mali66/LabWork/README.md

 # LabWork
-Starting to learn how GitHub works
+Starting to learn how GitHub works!
+Trying to do required steps!